Juicy Porky Burger, with a maple syrup glazed brat, smokey bacon, melty gouda, and pickled white onions, on grilled buns. No condiments needed!

 Pork Burger Recipe

-The biggest burger fan in the house declared the Porky Burger the first burger he's ever eaten that was so good he didn't even bother with condiments.
+The biggest burger fan in the house declared the Porky Burger the first burger he'd ever eaten that was so good he didn't even bother with condiments.

 Now that's sayin' something!

 It's rich, juicy, and filling.
-I love that everything--from toasting the buns to cooking all 3 meats, it can all be made on one griddle!
+I love that everything--from toasting the buns to cooking all 3 types of meat, it can all be made on one griddle!

 "This is the first burger I've ever eaten that I didn't put condiments on because it was so good"!